Answered! Jump to accepted answer.

 Sérieusement, il y a dix-huit temps de verbe différents en français !

-This relates to:Position of most adverbs -
+This question relates to:French lesson "Position of most adverbs"

 Kwiziq language super star